alqabandi/customizable_chatbot_fork/README.md

 ### Step 3: Set up MySQL database on Google Cloud
 Create an account on console.cloud.google.com

 On the search bar, look for SQL.
 Create a Cloud SQL instance.
 You'll be prompted to select a few parameters for your instance.
-Feel free to play around and select the cheapest option.
+Feel free to play around and select the parameters that will give you the cheapest final price.
 It will take a few minutes for this operation to finish.

 In the "overview" page of your instance, open the "databases" tab and create a new database.
 Give the database a name related to your project.